sentinel-hub/eo-grow/docs/source/common-configuration-patterns.md

 - `storage`
 - `logging`

-From our experience it is sometimes easiest to create a so called *global configuration*, which contains all such fields.
+From our experience, it is sometimes easiest to create a so-called *global configuration*, which contains all such fields.

 ```
 {  // global_config.json